Accelerated Online BSN Admissions Requirements by Program

 SchoolDegree Required to ApplyGPAUnencumbered and Active Nursing License?Prerequisite CourseworkOther Requirements

-Emory University Nell Hodgson Woodruff School of NursingNon-nursing bachelor’sN/ANoGeneral chemistry with lab, human anatomy and, physiology I and II with lab, microbiology with lab, nutrition, introductory statistics, human growth and development or lifespan developmentCurrent resume
+Emory University Nell Hodgson Woodruff School of NursingNon-nursing bachelor’sN/ANoGeneral chemistry with lab, human anatomy and, physiology I and II with lab, microbiology with lab, nutrition, introductory statistics, human growth and development or lifespan developmentCurrent resume, official transcripts, and TOEFL, IELTS, or Duolingo scores if English is a second language

 Baylor University Louise Herrington School of NursingNon-nursing bachelor’s3.0 on prerequisites, 2.75 on science prerequisitesNo52 credits of prerequisite coursesHESI exam